8secz-johndpope/shatteredimage/README.md

 Parts start converging to the final position
 ![4](src/images/4.png)

-The image is restored as a whole at destination point.
+The image is restored as a whole at the destination point.
 ![5](src/images/5.png)

 ### Basic ideas